 The Company accounts for income taxes in accordance with ASC 740, "Income Taxes" ("ASC 740").
 ASC 740 requires an asset and liability approach for financial accounting and reporting for income taxes and establishes for all entities a minimum threshold for financial statement recognition of the benefit of tax positions and requires certain expanded disclosures.
 The provision for income taxes is based upon income or loss after adjustment for those permanent items that are not considered in the determination of taxable income.
 Deferred income taxes represent the tax effects of differences between the financial reporting and tax bases of the Company's assets and liabilities at the enacted tax rates in effect for the years in which the differences are expected to reverse.
-The Company evaluates the recoverability of deferred tax assets and establishes a valuation allowance when it is more likely than not that some portion, or all, of the deferred tax assets will not be realized.
-As of December 31, 2020, the Company has recorded a full valuation allowance.
+As of December 31, 2021 and 2020, deferred tax assets consisted principally of net operating loss and tax credit carryforwards, research and development costs and stock-based compensation, and such deferred tax assets were fully reserved.
+The Company evaluates the recoverability of deferred tax assets an establishes a valuation allowance when it is more likely than not that some portion, or all, of the deferred tax assets will not be realized.
+As of December 31, 2021, the Company has recorded a full valuation allowance.